-Susan Im is a New York based Korean American entrepreneur and luxury, retail, & consumer goods professional.
+Susan Yoomin Im is a New York based Korean American entrepreneur, artist, and luxury, retail, & consumer goods professional.

-Susan was most recently with Luv.it, a luxury sustainability focused fashion company based in Mexico City and New York City, where she served as head of brand partnerships and business development and part of the founding team.
+Prior to that, Susan was with Luv.it, a luxury sustainability focused fashion company based in Mexico City and New York City, where she served as head of brand partnerships and business development and part of the founding team.
 Prior to joining Luv.it, she also worked at Barneys New York, contributing to business development, curatorial, and fashion forecasting projects for the men’s buying team’s U.S. and international practices, and served on the committee of the Barneys New York Foundation, a philanthropic chapter.
 Susan has also formerly worked at EDUN Americas, Yigal Azrouel, as well as Alexander Wang, and modeled professionally in her youth represented by RED Model Management.

-Letters by Soo is a profile of her life and interests.
+Letters by Soo is a profile of her personal life and interests.